Sony ekes out 1per cent Q2 profit rise as PS5 costs squeeze margins

 Sony said it has sold a cumulative 13.4 million units PS5 units since launch last November.
 That contributed to a 27per cent year-on-year jump in sales at its gaming unit, though profit was less robust as the conglomerate sold hardware below cost.

+Gaming firms' earnings were flattered last year by stay-at-home demand during the depths of the COVID-19 pandemic.
+Since then, sliding PlayStation user numbers have stabilised, Totoki said, as the company approaches the year-end shopping season.

+Sony also said it is considering partnering Taiwan Semiconductor Manufacturing Co Ltd in its plans to build a chip plant in Japan without confirming further details, amid a corporate scramble to secure long-term stable semiconductor supply.

-Sony reported group profit of 318.5 billion yen for July-September.
-That compared with the 222 billion yen average of six analyst estimates compiled by Refinitiv.
+Sony reported group profit of 318.5 billion yen for July-September, beating the 222 billion yen average of six analyst estimates compiled by Refinitiv.

 The conglomerate - spanning areas such as entertainment, sensors and financial services - switched to IFRS accounting standards from U.S. GAAP in the current financial year.